 In June 2005, the Organization leased additional space on the first floor of the facility.
 The lease term is 15 years, the balance of the original 20-year lease for the second floor.
-The lease agreement expired on December 31, 2019, and the Organization is in the process of negotiating the terms of the lease renewal.
-Rent expense for the year ended December 31, 2019, amounted to \$46,000.
+The lease agreements expired on December 31, 2019, and the original security deposit was refunded to the Organization in 2020.
+The Organization transferred their purchasing rights to another nonprofit organization that purchased the building in February 2020.
+A Board member of the Organization is also the President of the nonprofit organization that purchased the building.
+The two organizations are therefore considered related parties.
+The Organization occupied the space rent free for the remainder of 2020.
+Rent expense, including donated rent, for the year ended December 31, 2020, amounted to \$78,152.